zachwhalen/mla15/creed.md

-“In the heart of these words is an entire life’s dream.
-To those of you who find in the promise of these words your promise, I bequeath this creed . . . my dream belongs to you.”

 To place the great wide world at your doorstep for you who yearn to travel with all the comforts of home.